Cirrus Training

 SR22T

 Transition training should really be done with a CSIP (Cirrus Standarized Instructor Pilot) or at a CTC (Cirrus Training Center).
 There are many great instructors who are not CSIPs and pilots naturally like to fly with those instructors they are familiar with.
 However, consider that CSIPs and CTCs train pilots predominantly in those aircrafts, accumulated thousands of hours of experience and worked hard to obtain a certification.
-Cirrus Design enforces high professional standards on their training network and verifies on continued basis that CSIPs and CTCs are training pilots to those standards.
+Cirrus Aircraft enforces high professional standards on their training network and verifies on continued basis that CSIPs and CTCs are training pilots to those standards.
 These labels are not just brands, they do represent knowledge, experience and access to training materials that an outside CFI would be lacking.
 So do yourself a favor and choose a CSIP or a CTC.

 Cirrus Embark